jpreardon/float-plan/WORKLOG.md

   - Move date and time formatting to a helper functions
   - Make sure date/time formatting helpers don't fail when giving nil
 - Add associtations for boats
-  - Add boats association to plans
+  - Add boat association to plans
+  - Show boat on plan forms

 ## 2019-05-14